 David: I mean, the mistakes that happen, and the joking that happens between you and your brother, Ago.
 It’s so funny.

 Renee: And it’s great to go to YouTube from your TikTok, because on TikTok, where I discovered you, I left wanting more.

 Renee: Not the recipes.
 I could understand, which as David said, that there’s an artistry to that.

 Renee: But just your personality.

 The Pasta Queen: Yeah.
 Well, thank you guys.
 I really appreciate it.
 And love you back.
 I’m feeling it.
 I’m feeling it.

 David: Yeah.
 Good.
 Feel the love.

-Nadia: I love the fact that I can create a little bit of a different type of content for each platform.
+The Pasta Queen: I love the fact that I can create a little bit of different type of content for each platform.
 I love Instagram because a lot of the times you’ll see my stories and I put like little bloopers, behind the scenes.